 TELEPHONE No. 1

 Standard GPO wall telephone for use in C.B. exchange areas.
 It was originally called the "Telephone, Wall, C.B.
-3 terminal" or the "Telephone, Wall, C.B.
+3 terminal" and later the "Telephone, Wall, C.B.
 5 terminal".
+When the GPO moved to a numbering scheme for telephones it then became the No. 1.
+The Mark 234 superseded the 3 and 5 terminal models.

-Wooden cased telephone fitted with a sloping writing desk.
-Fitted with a Bell Receiver, 1000 ohm bell, Induction Coil and solid back transmitter.
+This is a wooden cased telephone fitted with a sloping writing desk and fitted with a Bell Receiver, 1000 ohm bell ringer, Induction Coil and solid back transmitter.

 The 3 terminal type was superseded by the 5 terminal type.